 Proposal content is collected through the online tool by uploading attachments, sharing the proposal boundaries map file, and completing any interactive forms.
 The tool allows proposing entities to submit proposals directly to OCMP staff once complete.
 All applicable content must be addressed in submissions for the proposal to be deemed complete.
-Appendix C. and specific questions noted in the RFP provide the required proposal information and questions for a complete submission.
+Appendix C. provides the required proposal information and questions.